sandvikcode/data-science-take-home/README.md

 A 3 to 5 page presentation, in **HTML or PDF format**, that clearly and succinctly walks us through your approach to extracting features, exploring them, uncovering any potential constraints or issues with the data in its provided form, your choice of predictive models and your analysis of the models' performance.

-A good presentation presents potential caveats, findings and insights about the data set and an analysis of the goodness of fit metrics, including benchmarking on the performance of different learning models.
+A good presentation presents potential caveats, findings and insights about the dataset and an analysis of the goodness of fit metrics, including benchmarking on the performance of different learning models.

 A great presentation tells a visual, potentially even interactive, story about the data and how specific insights can be used to guide our product development so that non-technical colleagues can understand and act upon them.